 Skip to content

-Switching to the Command-line
+Transitioning to the Command-line

-Running our first command
+Executing our first command

-Let's try this out with our command-line.
+Let's get started with our command-line.

 • On Windows, search for and open "Anaconda Powershell Prompt" using your Start menu.